-Beginning with the 2015-16 school year, the State Course Code in the Course Catalog was utilized to identify and prepopulate OSPI's Teacher Quality Data Collection tool to make Highly Qualified Teacher (HQT) determinations.
-The highly qualified teacher requirements were eliminated on December 10, 2015.
-However, it is highly important that all high school and core content area courses in grades 6-8 middle schools are submitted in Course Catalog using specific State Course Code rather than the generic values.
-The new Educator Equity Data Collection tool will be collecting teacher and course information for federal reporting purposes.
-If the courses are not listed with the appropriate State Course Code, the Educator Equity Data Collection tool will not capture the required information.
+Beginning with the 2015-16 school year, the State Course Code in the Course Catalog was utilized to identify and pre-populate OSPI's Teacher Quality Data Collection tool to make Highly Qualified Teacher (HQT) determinations.
+The HQT requirements were eliminated on December 10, 2015.
+However, it is highly important that all high school and core content area courses in grades 6-8 middle schools are submitted in Course Catalog using specific State Course Codes rather than the generic values.
+The Educator Equity Data Collection application collects teacher and course information for federal reporting purposes.
+If courses are not reported with the appropriate State Course Code, the Educator Equity Data Collection tool will not capture the required information and teachers will be flagged out-of-field for non-matched endorsements for their course assignment.